dlguswo333/vscode-more-file-command/README.md

 # vscode-more-file-command README
-vscode extension "vscode-more-file-command" add file-related commands to the command palette so you can rename, move or create a file easily.
+vscode extension "vscode-more-file-command" adds file-related commands to the command palette so you can rename, move or create a file easily.

 ## Features